 - Do not swallow Loprox Shampoo.

 - Avoid getting Loprox Shampoo in your eyes.
-If you Loprox Shampoo gets into your eyes, rinse them well with water.
+If Loprox Shampoo gets into your eyes, rinse them well with water.

 How should I apply Loprox Shampoo?

 - Wet your hair and apply approximately 1 teaspoon of Loprox Shampoo to your scalp.
 You may use up to 2 teaspoons of Loprox Shampoo if you have long hair.
 Lather and leave Loprox Shampoo on your hair and scalp for 3 minutes.
 You may use a timer.